 WiFi that is self-powered, decentralised and green.

-Interconnected WiFi nodes are placed on bikes and therefore spread across the city, resulting in a completely decentralized MESH network.
-It is fully self-sufficient and green powered due to the dynamo charging battery connected to the bikes.
+Interconnected WiFi nodes are placed on bikes and spread across the city, resulting in a completely decentralized MESH network.
+It is fully self-sufficient and green-powered due to the dynamo charging battery connected to the bikes.

 Client